esl/MongooseIM/doc/modules/mod_private.md

 * `backend` (atom, default: `mnesia`): Storage backend.
 Currently `mnesia`, `rdbms`, `riak` and `mysql` are supported . `mysql` uses MySQL-specific queries so in some cases it is more efficient than generic `rdbms`.

-**CAUTION:**  Riak KV backend doesn't support transactions (rollbacks), so please avoid inserting more than one value in one set request, otherwise you may end up with partially saved data.
-Backend returns first error.
+**CAUTION:**  Riak KV backend doesn't support transactions (rollbacks), so please avoid inserting more than one value in a single set request, otherwise you may end up with partially saved data.
+Backend returns the first error.

 ### Example Configuration